 Active: Like many small business owners, our largest asset outside of our family home is that of our business.
 Over the next several years, as we develop and grow this business, I expect that this asset will allow us the opportunity to consistently grow our lifestyle and nest egg assets, and certainly drive down our home mortgage.

-Estate: We have a variety or risk management plans in place to ensure that the right people get access to the right level of funding should something happen to Sara or myself.
-It’s not pleasant to consider, or discuss, but it provides peace of mind knowing that my family will be looked after and provided for.
+Estate: We have a variety of risk management plans in place to ensure that the right people get access to the right level of funding should something happen to Sara or myself.
+It’s not pleasant to consider or discuss, but it provides peace of mind knowing that my family will be looked after and provided for.

 Marshall is a Sub Authorised Representative (No. 250831) of Evalesco Financial Services Pty Ltd, a Corporate Representative (No. 325313) of Australian Advice Network Pty Ltd.